List of national founders: South Sudan

-Sudan

-Ibrahim Abboud served as first President of Sudan from 1958 to 1964.

 Tanzania

 Being the first President of Tanzania, Julius Nyerere was the main figure involved in achieving Tanzania's independence.
 He is often regarded as the "Father of the Nation."

-Togo

-Sylvanus Olympio served as first President of Togo from 1960 to 1963.

 Tunisia

-The founder of the modern Tunisia is Habib Bourguiba.
-He served as first President from 1957 to 1987 after leading Tunisia to independence from France in 1956 as Prime Minister; then after overthrowing the kingdom he modernized Tunisia, built schools and hospitals, and gave Tunisian women better human rights than other countries, and these rights still continue to be exercised by Tunisian women to this day.
+Habib Bourguiba, considered the founder of modern Tunisia, led Tunisia to independence from France in 1956 as prime minister, then abolished its monarchy and served as the country's first President from 1957 to 1987; during his leadership, he modernized Tunisia, built schools and hospitals, and gave Tunisian women better human rights than other countries, and these rights still continue to be exercised by Tunisian women to this day.

 Uganda

 Milton Obote was a Ugandan political leader who led Uganda to independence from British colonial rule in 1962.
 Following the nation's independence, he served as prime minister of Uganda from 1962 to 1966 and the second president of Uganda from 1966 to 1971, then again from 1980 to 1985.